Sudan III Stain, Saturated Alcoholic

 APPLICATION:

 Newcomer Supply Sudan III Stain, Saturated Alcoholic is used for identification of fat/lipid in frozen tissue sections.
 Sudan dyes are a group of fat/lipid soluble solvent dyes, also known as lysochromes.
-These solvent dyes readily stain fat/lipid due to the fact that the dyes are more soluble in lipid than in the solvents from which they are applied.
+These solvent dyes readily stain fat/lipid since the dyes are more soluble in lipid than in the solvents from which they are applied.

 METHOD: